 The service producer VPC network is automatically connected to the VMware Engine service, which contains your private cloud (a private vCenter and single NSX-T installation).

-VMware Engine uses the same connection to multiple Google Cloud services provisioned within the service producer VPC that use private services access such as Cloud SQL, Memorystore for Redis, Memorystore for Memcached, AI Platform Training, and GKE private clusters.
+VMware Engine uses the same connection to multiple Google Cloud services provisioned within the service producer VPC network that use private services access such as Cloud SQL, Memorystore for Redis, Memorystore for Memcached, AI Platform Training, and GKE private clusters.
 If you want to use these services, you can select the CIDR range that you used to establish the private service connection with VMware Engine.

 In the VMware Engine service portal, when the region status is connected, you can review the private connection using its tenant project ID for the corresponding region.
-The private connection details display the routes learned over VPC peering.
+The private connection details display the routes learned over VPC network peering.
 The exported routes display private clouds learned from the region and exported over VPC peering.

 A private cloud represents a single vCenter and a single NSX-T installation with a maximum of 64 nodes.
 You can deploy multiple private clouds, and if you reach the 64-node limit for one private cloud, you can create another private cloud.
 This means that you manage two private clouds, two vCenter installations, and two NSX-T installations.